Roach Control St. Louis

 No matter where you live in St. Louis, you have likely run across cockroaches.
 They are among the most common pests around the world.
 There are around 4,600 known species of roaches, and 25-30 of these are associated with human habitations.

 Roaches multiply rapidly, spread disease, and are a cause of distress and annoyance for people around the world.
-Here in St. Louis, roaches are a persistent problem, and most home and business owners have to schedule regular visits from a cockroach exterminator.
+Here in St. Louis, roaches are a persistent problem, and most home and business owners have to schedule regular cockroach treatments.
 If they fail to do this, it is only a matter of time before they have a large infestation, because the roaches tend to flee from a treated home and take up residence in an untreated one.
 It is therefore important to proactively protect your home from roaches by consulting with an experienced pest control expert.

 St. Louis Cockroaches